CS-316-Group/Project/README.md

 Run the command `\i /home/vcm/create.sql`,

 To load data into the tables: Create a load.sql, and run the command `\i /home/vcm/load.sql`.

+# SETTING UP SERVERS AND DEPLOYING APP.

+We chose to deploy our app nginx using as the server and uWSGI as the protocol server.
+To configure uWSGI, we created app.ini in d04_app folder.
+In the `app.ini` file, we specified how many processes and threads to use for the website.
+We also specificed the socket to for uwsgi.
+Next we cloned our project into our database stored in the group virtual machine.
+Next, we created a virtual environment and installed the necessary files needed for the project to work.
+Next  adjusted the firewall for our vm to allow for traffic from all HTTP ports.
+Next, we used nano to create a .service unit filled called ap.
+In that file, we created a unit and service blocker that communicates with nginx about where our app is stored and to use uwsgi to handle protocol.
+Next we configured Nginx by creating a new server block in the new file called app.
+In the server block, we definded listen as 80 to allow for http trafic.
+Next we set the server_name to our appi address and changed the localation to pass through uwsgi.
+We then restared the nginx to get our app running.

 # WHERE TO STORE CREDENTIALS IN THE PROJECT FOLDER STRUCTURE